 Yoast SEO – awesome free seo plug-in for WordPress.
 Gets you started optimizing your blog posts for SEO from the get go by grading your SEO efforts before you publish that blog post.
 It assures that your content will be found by Google and suggests improvements as you write.

 MonsterInsights – Great tool for evaluating your google analytics within your WordPress interface with one click.
 I use the free version, and test them out to their full functionality before I upgrade.

-Genesis by StudioPress I started using this platform since I began self hosting, this product basically allows you to update your blog without knowing the coding language that would be required to make changes.
+Genesis by StudioPress I started using this website theme framework since I began self hosting, this product basically allows you to update your blog without knowing the coding language that would be required to make changes on your header, sidebar and other portions of your blog.
 It’s a newbie blogger’s best tool.
-Note: This year this platform is being incorporated into WordPress platform and themes.
-Saves you from having to learn coding in order to make simple changes to your blog.
+Note: This year this platform is being incorporated into WordPress platform and themes with the Gutenberg editor.
+This saves you from having to learn coding in order to make simple but important changes to your blog.